Viviana Bottaro

 Viviana Bottaro (born 2 September 1987) is an Italian karateka.
 She won one of the bronze medals in the women's kata event at the 2020 Summer Olympics in Tokyo, Japan.
-She has also won numerous medals in the women's individual kata and women's team kata events at the World Karate Championships and the European Karate Championships.
+Bottaro has also won numerous medals in the women's individual kata and women's team kata events at the World Karate Championships and the European Karate Championships.
 She is a three-time bronze medalist in the women's individual kata event at the World Karate Championships.
 She is also the 2014 European champion in this event.

 Biography

-In 2019, she won the silver medal in the women's individual kata event at the European Karate Championships held in Guadalajara, Spain.
+In 2019, Bottaro won the silver medal in the women's individual kata event at the European Karate Championships held in Guadalajara, Spain.
 The following month, she represented Italy at the European Games held in Minsk, Belarus and she won the silver medal in the women's individual kata event.

-In 2020, she qualified to represent Italy at the 2020 Summer Olympics in Tokyo, Japan.
+In 2020, Bottaro qualified to represent Italy at the 2020 Summer Olympics in Tokyo, Japan.

-In May 2021, she won one of the bronze medals in the women's individual kata event at the European Karate Championships held in Poreč, Croatia.
+In May 2021, Bottaro won one of the bronze medals in the women's individual kata event at the European Karate Championships held in Poreč, Croatia.
 A few months later, she won one of the bronze medals in the women's kata event at the 2020 Summer Olympics.
 In October 2021, she won the gold medal in her event at the 2021 Mediterranean Karate Championships held in Limassol, Cyprus.
 In November 2021, she won one of the bronze medals in the women's individual kata event at the World Karate Championships held in Dubai, United Arab Emirates.